badly-drawn-wizards/vangogh_oc_fix/README.md

 # How to add support specific kernels

-This project depends on unstable internel APIs of the amdgpu driver.
+This project depends on unstable internel APIs of the amdgpu<sup>[1]</sup> driver.
 In version `0.0.1` I created c header files to mirror the header files in the kernel, but this not a great idea.
 In this version I copy the header files for a specific kernel version and store them for each version in source control.

 Right now I have only added suport for `6.1.21-valve1`.
 If you want support for, as of writing, stable release `5.*.*`, then use version `0.0.1`.

 To add support for a kernel version, find the the linux-nepture source for your release channel and version on the [SteamDeck archlinux-mirror](https://steamdeck-packages.steamos.cloud/archlinux-mirror/sources/) and extract it to `./linux-header-extract/linux-pkg`.
 Then run `make linux-pkg-prepare` followed by `make extract-headers`.
 You can then use it for yourself or submit a PR so others won't need this process.

+[1] In addition to what the name of the driver suggests, it also exposes the interface that PowerTools uses to adjust the CPU clock.